 Students in the Computer Science program are required to fulfill coursework in an Application Area.
-An application area consists of three 3-credit courses that display a distinct curricular pattern that is different from computer science.
-The courses must all have either the same department designator or be part of a defined minor.
-An application area course may not have the CSCE designator nor be cross listed with a CSCE course.
+An application area consists of three courses (9 hours) that display a distinct curricular pattern that is different from computer science.
+Any three non-CSCE courses that are from one department or are a subset of a defined minor, and that are each 3 credit hours or more, may satisfy this requirement.
 Students may petition the department for approval of other sets of application area courses.

 The Application Area is meant to be a set of courses that will prepare you for your chosen career.
 Nearly all careers in CS involve writing software for other people, which requires learning about what they do and how to best engage them.
 For example, you might write software for a bank which would require you to learn about Finance, or write games which would require you to learn about good Design and Animation, or write apps for hospitals which would require you to know about medical systems, etc. The Application Area is meant to be the set of classes where you learn those other topics.